-Relationship addiction is characterized by craving and a loss of control when it comes to being in a relationship with a specific person.
+Relationship addiction is characterized by cravings and a loss of control when it comes to being in a relationship with a specific person.
 Like love addicts, people with relationship addiction seek feelings of euphoria and gain intense chemical reactions and releases while in pursuit of or in a relationship.

-Signs of Relationship Addiction
+Signs Of Relationship Addiction

-- A dependence on sex to fix the rough elements of the relationship.
+- Using sex to fix the relationship.

-- Justifying emotional, sexual, mental or physical abuse.
+- Justifying abuse.

-- Unable to leave the relationship despite red flags.
+- Being unable to leave the relationship.

 - Committing too quickly.

-- Allowing the partner to return after fights or poor behavior.
+- Allowing the partner back after misconduct.

-- Relationship obsessiveness.
+- Experiencing relationship obsessiveness.

-- Feeling unloved, resentful, or undesired due to your relationship.
+- Feeling unloved, resentful, or undesired.

 - Changing one’s self to be in the relationship.

-- Changing one’s habits or behaviors because of the relationship.
+- Changing one’s habits or behaviors.

-- Feelings of anxiety or depression due to the relationship.
+- Feelings of anxiety or depression.

-- Feeling more tired, confused, irritable, or insecure than usual.
+- Feeling tired, confused, irritable, or insecure.

-- Using substances to cope with relationship challenges.
+- Using substances to cope.

-- Binge eating, gambling, or acting compulsively due to relationship challenges.
+- Binge eating, gambling, or acting compulsively.

 In addition to the above traits, someone can experience other addictive qualities that are similar to love addiction and codependency.

-Chemicals and Relationship Addiction
+Chemicals And Relationship Addiction

 People facing relationship addiction are often dependent on the high of falling in love.
-Elements like hope and wishful thinking combined with the thrill of the chase or a release of dopamine may become addictive for some.
+Elements like hope and wishful thinking, combined with the thrill of the chase or a release of dopamine, may become addictive for some.
 Cuddling and touching releases the bonding hormone known as oxytocin, which can keep people connected to relationships.

 Relationship Addiction And Low Self-Esteem

-Relationships and Depression
+Relationships And Depression

 Ready To Get Help?